-Dustin Poirier Confirms UFC Fight Against Conor McGregor, Nate Diaz Throws Shade: ‘Fake Fighters’
+Dustin Poirier Confirms UFC Fight Against Conor McGregor, Nate Diaz Throws Shade: ‘Fake A** Fighters’

 “It’s not easy going between both sports and then coming back to the one sport again.
 Just want to keep sharp guys, that’s all.
 It’s only fair,” the Irishman tweeted.

-The UFC is said to have offered the two a date of January 23 to compete, however McGregor wants to push the date up to either November 21 or December 12.
+The UFC is said to have offered the two a date of January 23 to compete.
+However, McGregor wants to push the date up to either November 21 or December 12.
 Poirier stated he is open to any time.
-After the league announced the matchup between the two well-respected athletes, Nate Diaz took to Twitter to take a shot at the lineup, stating it was not a legit battle because they are friends.
+After the league announced the matchup between the two well-respected athletes, Nate Diaz took to Twitter — as seen here — to take a shot at the lineup, stating it was not a legit battle because the two fighters are friends.

 Diaz and McGregor have fought each other twice before, each recording a win, according to a report from MMA News.
 He was also scheduled to compete against Poirier, but he had an injury and was forced to pull out.
 Diaz claimed that he considered the forfeit a victory in his mind.